 What do these standard(s) specifically say at the grade level you are discussing (re-read the standard, the one below, and the one above.
 What is specific about this grade level?

-Does the short response criteria and/or expository rubric apply?
+Do the short response criteria and/or expository rubric apply?
 If so, what might be emphasized?

 What are the key qualities you are looking for in this work?
 How would you describe the criteria for meeting the standard?
 What specific elements must be contained in the work to meet the standard?